p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 and slots.

-I recently bullt the share button for my website&mdash;up in header, feel free to use it&mdash;that gave me an opporunity to think and deal with both the flash of unstyled content and a signficant [cumulative layout shift][cls].
+I recently bullt the share button for my website&mdash;up in header, feel free to use it&mdash;that presented me with an opporunity to think about and deal with a flash of unstyled content _and_ a [cumulative layout shift][cls].

-Here's how I prevented it.
+Here's how I prevented both.

 ## The share button web component

 The share button is a small web component that attempts to use the [native share functionality][navigator-share] in the browser.
 At the time of writing this feature has good support across browsers but I wanted to also provide a fallback list of links as the initial content of the component.
+Once the share button element is upgraded the list of links is replaced with a single share button.

 ```html
 <share-button>